sina-chen/predictors_of_polling_errors/README.md

 This repository is structured as follows:

 - All data files are in the [data](https://github.com/SinaMaria412/predictors_of_polling_errors/tree/master/data) folder.
+There is one subfolder for each election type investigated.
 - The [us_president](https://github.com/SinaMaria412/predictors_of_polling_errors/tree/master/us_president) folder contains code for
   - scraping US presidential polls from 2000 to 2016 in the [scrape](https://github.com/SinaMaria412/predictors_of_polling_errors/tree/master/us_president/scrape) folder
   - adding covariates in the [covariates](https://github.com/SinaMaria412/predictors_of_polling_errors/tree/master/us_president/covariates) folder